Kawaxte/stockbasterd-rs/README.md

 If you find any bugs or have any suggestions, feel free to open an issue.
 I'll try to fix the bug or implement the feature as soon as possible.

-In case where GitHub is new to you, here's a quick guide on how to open an issue:
+To open an issue, follow these steps:

 1. Click the `Issues` tab on the top of the project page.
 2. Click the `New issue` button on the top right corner of the project page.